- Advertisement -

 Yoga and You

-Perhaps the practice and teaching of yoga will always be linked to commerce and profit making.
+Perhaps the practice and teaching of yoga will always be linked to commerce and profit-making.
 That is not to say that it is awful.
 But here are more things to note about your career plans as a yoga teacher:

-1. The home studio first.
 The temptation to rent a space, book students, and hire co-instructors is strong.
 But then you reckon with the overhead costs and the number of students regularly, and the cash register is barely registering a positive number.
 Consider taking it slow and starting your operation from your home or apartment.
-Engage limited students who can help spread the word.
+Engage a limited number of students who can help spread the word.
 If you reach a critical mass in terms of interest, then you can consider expanding.
-At that point of time, you can make use of yoga studio software to manage your yoga studio efficiently.
+Then, you can make use of yoga studio software to manage your yoga studio efficiently.

-2. Craft a unique message.
-This is the opportunity to heed and apply your yoga teacher’s advice.
-While the routines and positions are physical exercises, structure your teaching so that you can also emphasize spirituality and self-awareness.
-It is also essential to create a focus for your business.
-Don’t spread yourself too thinly and watering down your unique message by taking just any yoga gigs from private lessons to corporate affairs.
+This is an opportunity to heed and apply your yoga teacher’s advice.
+While routines and positions are physical exercises, structure your teaching so that you can also emphasize spirituality and self-awareness.
+It is also essential to create a focus for your yoga teaching business.
+Don’t spread yourself too thin and water down your unique message by taking just about any yoga gig, from private lessons to corporate affairs.

-There are plenty of recommendations you can find that will help build your yoga business.
-Make sure that while you need to succeed in the business side of things, never forget about the true meaning of practicing yoga.
+There are plenty of recommendations you can find that will help build your yoga teaching business.
+Make sure that while you need to succeed in the business side of things, you never forget about the true meaning of practicing yoga.
 Use these points as guides.

 - Advertisement -spot_img